Wrongful Death Attorneys in Fort Lauderdale

 After being presented with all of the evidence, it is the job of the jury to determine the size of the damages to be awarded, if any.
 However, the jury does not necessarily have the final word.
 If the court deems the award to be excessive or otherwise unreasonable, it could adjust the jury’s decision accordingly.
 Further, if the court feels that the evidence presented fails to support the award, it can be set aside by the court and a new trial ordered.

-Because of the complex nature of wrongful death claims and the importance of presenting full and accurate testimony of the losses that arise from them, it is extremely important that persons who are considering pursuit of this type of litigation seek the services of a wrongful death law firm in Ft Lauderdale that has recovered hundreds of millions of dollars in judgments for its clients.
-Krupnick Campbell Malone Buser Slama Hancock has more than 45 years of experience successfully advocating for victims’ loved ones.
+Because of the complex nature of wrongful death claims and the importance of presenting full and accurate testimony of the losses that arise from them, it is extremely important that persons who are considering pursuit of this type of litigation seek the services of a wrongful death lawyer in Fort Lauderdale who has recovered millions of dollars in judgments for its clients.
+Krupnick Campbell Malone has more than 45 years of experience successfully advocating for victims’ loved ones.

-If you have lost a close family member due to another party’s recklessness in Fort Lauderdale, Hollywood or elsewhere in Broward County, call the Krupnick Campbell personal injury legal team at (954) 763-8181 to schedule a free, no-obligation consultation to discuss your legal options with one of our accident lawyers.
+If you have lost a close family member due to another party’s recklessness in Fort Lauderdale or elsewhere in Broward County, call the Krupnick Campbell personal injury legal team at (954) 763-8181 to schedule a free, no-obligation consultation to discuss your legal options with one of our accident lawyers.